Need a little more structure to your Italian learning?

 Quizzes and tests are different from exercises because you’re not allowed to view your notes or other learning materials while taking them (no cheating!).
 This is a great opportunity to test your mastery of the language and see where you need improvement.

 Are you ready to really begin your Italian journey?
-Check out any of these six textbooks to start speaking like a pro!
+Check out any of six of the best textbooks to learn Italian and start speaking like a pro!

 1. “Italian Made Simple” by Cristina Mazzoni